 After a car accident, the first thing that you will do once you have stabilized your injuries is to make contact with the insurance company and start the claims process.
 Since this is handled almost immediately to ensure that medical care is covered, most people do not have to worry about the Statute of Limitations.
 However, if you are going to file a lawsuit against the responsible party, the Statute of Limitations becomes a very meaningful law and can have an impact on your case.
-Call 833-323-4448 to speak with a NJ car accident attorney.
+Call 856-284-6446 to speak with a New Jersey car accident lawyer.

 What Is the Statute of Limitations?

 Many people believe that the Statute of Limitations laws only pertains to criminal cases.
 This is a misbelief.
 The Statute of Limitations applies to all legal actions, both civil and criminal, and are regulated by each state.